backstage/backstage/.changeset/unlucky-apricots-call.md

 '@backstage/plugin-org': patch
 ---

-fix: `OwnershipCard` could be unscrollable when using together with `react-grid-layout`
+Fixed an issue where the `OwnershipCard` component failed to scroll properly when used alongside `react-grid-layout`.